Romar Morris

-Romar Morris (born October 21, 1992) is an American professional gridiron football running back who is a free agent.
-He was signed by the New York Jets as an undrafted free agent at the conclusion of the 2016 NFL Draft.
+Romar Morris (born October 21, 1992) is an American former professional gridiron football running back.
+He was signed by the New York Jets as an undrafted free agent at the conclusion of the 2016 NFL draft.
 Morris was the NCHSAA Male Athlete of the Year(2011) at Salisbury High School in North Carolina.
-He played professionally for the Calgary Stampeders of the Canadian Football League and in The Spring League for The Aviators.
+He played professionally for the Calgary Stampeders of the Canadian Football League (CFL) and in The Spring League (TSL) for The Aviators.

 College career

 He played college football at North Carolina.

 Professional career

 Morris was signed by the New York Jets as an undrafted free agent in 2016, but finished the season on Injured Reserve after an injury during practice.
 Morris completed his Rookie season and was invited to 2017 Jets Training Camp.
 Morris was released at the conclusion of camp.

 He signed with the Calgary Stampeders in May 2018.
 Morris completed his Rookie season leading the team with 7 Total Touchdowns.
 Morris also won a Grey Cup with the Stampeders in 2018.
 In November 2018, he suffered a torn Achilles tendon.
 In August 2019, Morris again suffered an Achilles tendon injury.

 Morris was selected by the Aviators of The Spring League during their player selection draft on October 10, 2020.
 He remained on the Aviators' roster for the 2021 season.